-- The State Agency will retrieve the transaction information copy of the checks used in the compliance transaction after redemption to be used as evidence. - ii.
+- The State Agency will retrieve the transaction information used in the compliance transaction after redemption to be used as evidence. - ii.
 The State Agency vendor file will include: - 1.
 Any reports or complaints that were used to select the vendor for compliance purchase. - 2.
 The Investigation Report. - 3.
-Any receipts from the compliance purchase transaction and the checks used for the transaction. - 4.
+Any receipts from the compliance purchase transaction. - 4.
 Any documentation of prior warnings or vendor visits. - 5.
 The letter sent to the vendor notifying the vendor of the compliance purchases and whether or not any violation points or sanctions were imposed. - 6.
 Any correspondence from the vendor regarding the case, including documentation of phone calls. - 7.
-Any material related to a Fair Hearing if one is requested, including the decision of the hearing officer. - iii. .
-Non-perishable items will be retained by the State Agency for thirty (30) days after notification of the vendor if violation points or sanctions are to be imposed.
-Perishable If no request is made for a Fair Hearing by this time, the items are to be donated to charity.
-If a request is made for a Fair Hearing, the items are to be retained by the State Agency to be used as evidence at the hearing.
-In the case of negative investigation, all items will be donated to charity as soon as possible. - iv.
-If the compliance purchase is found to be a positive investigation (three positive transactions), the vendor will be notified by a

-- certified letter of any violation points or sanctions that will be imposed and the vendor's right to a fair hearing. - v.
-If the compliance purchase is found to be a negative investigation (two negative transactions), the vendor will be notified by a certified letter that a compliance purchase investigation took place and that the vendor was found to be in compliance. - vi.
+Any material related to a Fair Hearing if one is requested, including the decision of the hearing officer. - iii.
+If the compliance purchase is found to be a positive investigation (two positive transactions), the vendor will be notified by a certified letter of any violation points or sanctions that will be imposed and the vendor's right to a fair hearing. - iv.
+If the compliance purchase is found to be a negative investigation (two negative transactions), the vendor will be notified by a certified letter that a compliance purchase investigation took place and that the vendor was found to be in compliance. - v.
 The State Agency will notify the Regional FNS office of any vendors suspended or terminated. - 1.
-If the store involved is a chain store, the District Manager will be notified. - The suspension or termination of a vendor due to a positive compliance investigation may be publicly advertised, if the State Agency determines that this will be beneficial to public perception of the Utah WIC Program.
+If the store involved is a chain store, the District Manager will be notified. - 2.
+The suspension or termination of a vendor due to a positive compliance investigation may be publicly advertised, if the State Agency determines that this will be beneficial to public perception of the Utah WIC Program.

 III.
-Educational Purchase System
+Educational Purchases

-- a.
+a.
 The Utah State Agency's educational purchase system determines WIC Program violations that can be corrected by appropriate training.
-An educational purchase is one or more purchases with a WIC ehecks-food instrument by an investigative agent posing as a WIC participant.
-The investigator will attempt to obtain evidence that the vendor will allow a WIC Program violation committed at that location. - b.
+An educational purchase is one or more purchases with a WIC food instrument by an investigative agent posing as a WIC participant.
+The

+- investigator will attempt to obtain evidence that the vendor will allow a WIC Program violation committed at that location. - b.
 Vendors are selected for educational purchase investigation based on requests by store managers or vendor directors who wish to verify compliance of WIC transaction procedures, or as recommended by the State or local WIC agency to a vendor for training purposes. - c.
 Unlike the compliance purchase system, the vendor is informed that the purchase will take place in their store (and may have requested the educational purchase for training purposes). - d.
 A state or local WIC agency retail coordinator will be present in the store (or in the parking lot, if the representative feels their presence will distract from the purchase) during the educational purchase.
 Immediately after the purchase is completed, the retail coordinator will discuss the results with the investigator. - e.
 The retail coordinator will then contact the store manager or director, discuss the results, and provide training as appropriate. - i.
-This training will be documented on the WIC Vendor Training Report form.
+This training will be documented on the WIC Vendor Training Report form. - ii.

-- ii.
 The investigator will complete the same forms as for a compliance purchase and forward the forms to the State agency. - f.
 The State agency will require training in any discrepancy areas found if training in such areas was not conducted after the educational purchase.
 The vendor must schedule training within thirty (30) days after being notified by the State WIC agency.